Zhao-Qihao/Useful-Tools/README.md

-# Image Labeling Tool
+# Importanr Object Labeling Tool

-This Python script provides a graphical user interface (GUI) for labeling images with bounding boxes.
-It allows users to load images, draw boxes around objects of interest, and save the annotations to a file.
+This Python script provides a graphical user interface (GUI) for identifying which targets on an image are important and which are not, following the object detection results from the YOLO series or other powerful models, and to rank the importance of the significant targets.

 ## Structure
 TODO